SoftUni-Internal/interactive-content/EN/01-Inheritance/04-Types-of-Class-Reuse.md

 }
 ```

-In our **Laptop** class, we provide a method for increasing the brightness.
+In our **Laptop** class, we provide a method to increase its brightness.

-Undearneath, we are calling the monitor's method.
+Undearneath, we are calling the monitor method.

-We provide an **interface to our class**, without specifying the code that does the work.
+We provide an **interface to our class**, without revealing the concrete code that peforms the action.

 By doing so, we can **combine** complex logic in just **one method**.